The latest early Prime Day deals: $45 Echo Show 5, $25 Blink security cam and more

-Last week, Amazon officially announced Prime Day 2020.
-The long-delayed event will take place next week -- Oct.
-13 and 14 -- but some Prime Day sales have already started.
-I've rounded up some highlights below and will be adding more as they emerge.
-(I'll also be removing expired ones, like a recent Walking Dead freebie that's no longer available.)
-Note that you must be an Amazon Prime subscriber to take advantage of these, and most other, Prime Day deals.
+Amazon Prime Day 2020 arrives next week, and of course it runs for two days, not just one: Oct.
+13 and 14.
+Unsurprisingly, some Prime Day sales kicked off early.
+Below you'll find some of the best, as curated by yours truly.
+One important thing to note: You must be an Amazon Prime subscriber to take advantage of these, and most other, Prime Day deals.

-If you are, you should also think seriously about applying for Amazon's Prime Rewards Visa card.
+If you are a subscriber, you should think seriously about applying for Amazon's Prime Rewards Visa card.
 Doing so right now nets you a $100 Amazon gift card you can use for any upcoming purchases.
 You also get 5% back on nearly everything you buy from Amazon, and for a limited time you can get 10% back on select electronics.
 That includes the Oculus Quest 2 VR headset, which effectively drops to $269 when you buy it using that card.

 Meanwhile, you can get a $10 credit to use on Prime Day when you spend at least $10 at a select US-based small business.
 And there are several other ways to spend $10 at Amazon and get $10 from Amazon.
 Be sure to check out my six ways to win Prime Day for additional money-saving strategies.

-As noted above, I'll update this post as more early Prime Day deals roll in.
-You can also sign up for Cheapskate deal alerts via text message!
+I'll update this post as more early Prime Day deals roll in.
+You can also sign up for Cheapskate deal alerts via text message.
 Use that link or send a text to 415-878-5807.
 Only one text per day, opt out anytime.

+Amazon Prime subscribers already get a pretty decent deal on the music-streaming service: $8 per month, which is $2 less than Spotify, Apple Music and the like.

+However, if you haven't yet tried the service, here's your chance to enjoy four months for just a buck.
+Don't have Prime?
+You can get three months for a buck.
+And if you were already a Music Unlimited subscriber in the past, you can come back for $3 per month for the first three months.

 At this price, the Blink Mini is within spitting distance of the CNET-favorite Wyze Cam ($20 plus shipping).
 Both models work quite well, though the latter includes free cloud storage, which the Blink does not.